lereedjr/Small-Business-Survival-Study/README.md

 # Model insights

 I used a variety of model types.
 For my own edification I tried trees, gradient boosted trees, neural networks and generalized linear models.
 I experimented with a large number of hyperparameters.
 I used grid search to expedite the model building process as well as H2O's model ensemble builder.
 I spent a large amount of time trying to find ways to materially improve my models.
 Model results were very close between most models.
 The first round of tuning created a large amount of differences and only small differences after that.
 I used area under the curve and log loss as my performance metrics.
 My best models had an AUC value of almost .67.
 The best models had a log loss value of around .64.
 I found my training data did much better than my validation data.
 So overfitting was an issue.
-You can see an image of the AUC curves in this link  <a href="hhttps://github.com/sautherd1973/python/blob/master/auc.gi" rel="nofollow"> AUC.</a> One can see a subset of my model results in this link .
+You can see an image of the AUC curves in this link  <a href="hhttps://github.com/sautherd1973/python/blob/master/auc.gi" rel="nofollow"> AUC.</a> One can see a subset of my model results in this link <a href="https://github.com/sautherd1973/python/blob/master/model%20performance.xlsx" rel="nofollow"> Model results.</a>

-discuss models and model variations
-NN
-GLM
-GBM
-Auto ML
-AUC results
-logloss results
-Models only performed OK
+The importance of the variables can be found in

 chi square analysis